SMousavi7/smart-home-knx-thingsboard/README.md

 knx/ets6/
 ```

-Import/open the provided ETS6 project and connect ETS to KNX Virtual through its KNXnet/IP interface.
+Import/open the provided project and connect ETS6 to KNX Virtual through its KNXnet/IP interface.

-The included project contains the KNX configuration and Group Addresses used by the ThingsBoard Gateway.

-Use the ETS Group Monitor to verify communication before proceeding.
+Use the **ETS Group Monitor** to verify communication before proceeding.

 You should be able to control the simulated devices and observe their state changes from ETS.

+---

 ## 3. Start ThingsBoard